learn-co-students/Module-4-5-Project_houston-ds-082619/README.md

 For this project, you're going to select a dataset **of your choosing** and create a model to solve a problem **that you define**.

 The goal is to use everything you've learned about Data Science and Machine Learning thus far to source a dataset, pre-process and explore it, and then build and interpret a model that answers your chosen question.
-You should showcase your knowledge of the whole data science process, from start to finish, preferably using a defined data science lifecycle process like OSEMN.
+You should showcase your knowledge of the whole data science process, from start to finish, preferably using a defined data science lifecycle process like OSEMN or CRISP-DM.

 ### Selecting a Data Set/Defining Your Problem